shinatodan/android-studio/README.md

-Team-developed household accounting application ininternship and its tutorial.
+Team-developed household accounting application in internship and its tutorial.